ansh-gadhia/NetworkTrailblazzer/README.md

 **NetworkTrailblazzer** is a lightweight and powerful tool written entirely in **Bash**.
 It’s designed to make your network tasks easier — right from your command line.

+You just need to ensure that you are connected in a interconnected network.

 No heavy installations, no complicated setup.
 **Just run the shell script, and you're good to go!**